Zalman? It could be the very same guy.

 None of them stayed here.
 OK.
 Some people pitied them.
 But no one pitied Zalman.

 Limpy?
-He had a quarrel with the head of the local security police.
+He quarreled with the head of the local security police.

 No. It was not about real estate.
 The quarrel was about a woman.
 They accused Limpy of collaborating with the regime's enemies.
 He got 15 years jail sentence and forfeiture of property.
-People were happy because nobody charged the rent for more than a year.
-Until the buildings were taken under state management.
+People were happy because nobody charged the rent for more than a year until the state took the buildings under its management.

 No. None of these Jews or their relatives ever came back here.